akhil-jain-algobulls/pro_build_strategy_documentation_templates/README.md

 ## Tracking:

-The entire process can be tracked via our website or on a mail thread.
+The entire process can be tracked on our website or on a mail thread.

+## Targets:

+- ~~Add Details~~
+- Add latest template
+- Add sample docs